Pavlen-ty/rsschool-cv/cv.md

 ---
 ### Personal Information:
 I have graduated from the Faculty of International Relations of the Belarusian State University.
 In work I am careful, responsible, stress-resistant.
-I have experience in the field of translation from English.
+I have experience in the field of translation from legal English.
 I am good team player, doing well with a large amount of information.
 Also, I have experience in the field of international public law, humanitarian law, had practice of drafting legal documents, written legal translation from English and vice versa.

+Now I have decided to change my area of activity and become JavaScript developer.
+I hope that my previously acquired skills will help me in mastering a new profession.

 ---
 ### Skills: